-Here’s a list of some stupid things people buy in Bali, often found at markets and even pushed in your face by peddlers on the beach.
-You might wonder 'who buys that crap?’, but these cheesy keepsakes can make a good souvenir to collect dust in your friend’s cupboard and they’re often pretty cheap.
+Here’s a list of some stupid things people buy in Bali, often found at markets and even occasionally pushed in your face by peddlers on the beach.
+You might wonder 'who'd buy that?’.
+But these cheesy keepsakes can make good souvenirs to collect dust in your friend’s cupboard.
+They’re often pretty cheap, too.

 - Highlights Of Bali Full-Day Tour

-We’re unsure if anybody really buys these cringe-worthy bumper stickers.
-They’re most probably just a joke (like some of the things you see listed here), inspired by slang brought in by travellers themselves.
+You’ll often stumble upon souvenir shops in Bali’s popular nightlife areas like Kuta and Legian with glass cabinets full of stickers with weirdly obscene slogans.
+We’re unsure if anybody really buys these cringeworthy bumper stickers.
+They’re most probably just a joke (like most of the things that often get touted in your face on Bali’s popular beaches or at art markets).
+They’re also most likely inspired by slang brought in by travellers themselves.
 Definitely not appropriate for your Great Auntie Nelly.

-A cold Bintang on the beach is a renowned sunset activity.
+Many repeat visitors to Bali consider cracking open and sipping a cold Bintang on the beach as simply one of the best (simplest) pleasures.
+It’s even better served with a sunset.
 But then came the Bintang singlets, and the coasters, the can holders, and shorts… and the boxers.

 It’s quite common to be tempted by a counterfeit watch or ‘designer’ bag, but you should know they’re often poorly made and may break in a few weeks.
 Don’t pay over the odds or you’ll be feeling very sorry for yourself.
 It’s worth noting that once you show interest in one, get ready to be swarmed by other peddlers who suddenly show up from nowhere!

-There’s a whole lot of hype about the unusual ‘kopi luwak’, aka civet-cat poop coffee.
+There’s a whole lot of hype about the unusual kopi luwak, which is basically civet-cat poop coffee.
 These are expensive coffee beans that have passed through the digestive tract of wild civet cats.
-It’s expensive, gross and you can’t really tell between normal coffee and the real deal anyway.
+It’s expensive, gross to most and you can’t really tell between normal coffee and the real deal anyway.